NINAD-17/Data-Structures-and-Algorithms/[01] Basic/readme.md

 - If we combine the ranges of signed and unsigned 32-bit integers, we get a range from -2147483648 to 4294967295
 - Default int can store both positive and negetive values.
 But if you want only positive numbers to be store then use `unsigned int`

+Explaination: `/Type_Casting.cpp`
-In given example, When you assign an integer value to a char variable, the value is implicitly converted to a char by taking the value modulo 256 (since a char is 1 byte and can represent values from 0 to 255).
+- In given example, When you assign an integer value to a char variable, the value is implicitly converted to a char by taking the value modulo 256 (since a char is 1 byte and can represent values from 0 to 255).
 In this case, 123456 modulo 256 is 64, which is the ASCII value of the character '@'.
 That’s why you get '@' as the output.

 ## Operators